mmlacak/crochess/docs/source/libcc/organization.rst

 The same applies to macros defined for an entity, only their name is in upper-case.

-In our :c:`CcPos` example, some macros are:
+In our :c:struct:`CcPos` example, some macros are:

 - :c:`#define CC_POS_IS_VALID(pos) ...`
 - :c:`#define CC_POS_IS_STATIC_STEP(pos) ...`